FREE delivery in the contiguous US!

 How Many Christmas Lights Do I Need?

-Now that you’ve chosen your workload, it’s time to consider the number of lights you need.
+Now that you’ve chosen your workload, it’s time to figure out how many lights you’ll need.

-- Start with 60 feet of string or icicle lights when decorating your home’s eaves and awnings.
-Add another 10 to 12 feet of lights for every eave or awning you plan to light.
-For a more precise calculation, grab your measuring tape and measure your eaves and awnings.
+- When decorating your home's eaves and awnings, start with 60 feet of string or icicle lights.
+Add another 10–12 feet of lights for every eave or awning you plan to decorate.

 Safety Tips

 Safety first, everyone.
-Read these tips on how to put up Christmas lights safely:
+Read these tips on how to hang Christmas lights safely.

-- Check for burned-out bulbs.
-Test your lights before hanging them and replace any dead bulbs.
+- Test your lights before hanging them, and replace any dead bulbs.
 Burned-out bulbs drain power and will dim the other bulbs in the strand.

 - Don’t use nails, staples, screws, or hooks to hang Christmas lights.
 Light clips are a better, safer option.